An Unsupervised Bayesian Neural Network for Truth Discovery in Social Networks: ART: Autoencoder Truth Discovery

 \subsection{Reliability and Event Encoders}

 We model $q(\bC; \bw_R)$ and $q(\btheta; \bw_E)$ as two encoder networks with parameters $\bw_R$ and $\bw_E$, respectively.
 These two encoders form part of the autoencoder shown in \cref{fig:autoencodermodel} with the observation model for $\bM$ given in \cref{subsec:observation_model} as the decoder network.
-The details of the two encoder networks are as follows. \begin{enumerate}[(a)] \item The reliability encoder network is used to infer the reliability of each agent $n$, with $\bM(n,\cdot)$ as its input.
+The details of the two encoder networks are as follows. \begin{enumerate}[(a)] \item The reliability encoder network is used to infer the reliability of each agent $n$, with $\onezero{\bM(n,\cdot)}$ as its input.
+If $\bM(n,j)$ is null, then $\onezero{\bM(n,j)}$ is a zero vector.
 All the layers of this encoder are fully connected.
 Let its parameters be $\bw_R$ and its $R_1R_2\times 1$ softmax output be $\bo_n$.
 We assume

 where $b$ is a hyperparameter.

 \item The event encoder network is used to infer the state of each event from $\bM$.
 All the layers are also fully connected.
 Let its parameters be $\bw_E$ and its output be $\bu_j$.
 We assume